 While guessing is far from the most popular password cracking technique, it relates to business-oriented spidering above.
 Sometimes the attacker doesn’t even have to gather information about the victim because trying some of the most popular passphrases is enough.
 If you recall using one or more of the pathetic passwords in the list below, we strongly recommend changing them now.

-Some of the most common passwords in 2019
+Some of the most common passwords worldwide:

-Even though the number of people who use simple or default passwords like “admin,” “qwerty,” or “123456” is diminishing, many still love easy and memorable phrases.
+Even though the number of people who use simple or default passwords like “password” “qwerty,” or “123456” is diminishing, many still love easy and memorable phrases.
 Those often include names of pets, lovers, pet-lovers, ex-pets, or something related to the actual service, like its name (lowercase).

 8. Rainbow table attack